-3 In addition to being a lawful public observer of the ballot counting rooms, Plaintiff Robert Beadles was also hired by the Washoe County Registrar of Voters in 2022 as an election intake specialist.
+&lt;sup>3 In addition to being a lawful public observer of the ballot counting rooms, Plaintiff Robert Beadles was also hired by the Washoe County Registrar of Voters in 2022 as an election intake specialist.

-- 53. Defendant JOSEPH M. LOMBARDO, named in his official capacity, is at all times relevant to this complaint, the Governor of the State of Nevada. - 54.
-At all times pertinent herein, Defendants were agents, servants, employees, or joint venturers of every other Defendant, and at all times mentioned herein were acting within the scope and course of said agency, employment, or joint venture, with knowledge and permission and consent of all other named Defendants.
-Whenever and wherever reference is made in this Complaint to any acts by Defendants, such allegations and references shall also be deemed to mean the acts of each Defendant acting individually, jointly or severally. - 55.
-All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States. - 56.
-The true names and capacities, whether individual, corporate, associate, or otherwise, of Defendants DOES 1 through 100, are unknown to Plaintiffs, who therefore sue said Defendants by such fictitious names.
+54. All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States.

+55. The true names and capacities, whether individual, corporate, associate, or otherwise, of Defendants DOES 1 through 100, are unknown to Plaintiffs, who therefore sue said Defendants by such fictitious names.
 Plaintiffs are informed and believe and thereon allege that each of the Defendants designated herein as a DOE is responsible in some manner for the events and happenings herein referred to.
 As such, Plaintiffs will seek leave of Court to amend this Complaint to insert the true names and capacities of said Defendant as they become identified.